clojure/data.json/README.md

 Change Log
 ----------------------------------------

+* next
+  * Fix [DJSON-26]: write-object should check seq on loop var, not param
 * Release [1.0.0] on 2020-Feb-18
 * Release [0.2.7] on 2019-Nov-18
   * Fix [DJSON-29]: throw exception on missing object entries (extra commas)